openhab/openhab-docs/installation/qnap.md

 ### USB dongles

 USB dongles may work (or not).
-If not you may try [USB serial drivers](https://www.myqnap.org/product/usb-serial-drivers/) (preferrably from MyQNAP repo)
+QTS (QNAP's operating system) may not include drivers, but you can install [USB serial drivers](https://www.myqnap.org/product/usb-serial-drivers/) (preferrably from MyQNAP repo), maybe it will include missing drivers for the dongle.

-### Mosquitto

-You can find it in MyQNAP repo.

-### Zigbee2mqtt

-You can install NodeJS v22 from MyQNAP repo and then install Zigbee2mqtt from [here](https://www.zigbee2mqtt.io/).

 ### Other interesting packages in MyQNAP repo

-- QGit (to manage zigbee2mqtt install/update)
+- Mosquitto (needs parametrization after install)
+- NodeJS v22 (required by [zigbee2mqtt[(https://www.zigbee2mqtt.io/))
+- QGit (required to install / update zigbee2mqtt)
+- Node Red
 - FFMpeg (complement to `IP Camera` binding)
-- QPython312
+- QPython312 (required by `HABApp`)
-- UniFi
+- UniFi (complement to `UniFi` binding)
-- Node Red